 INDEMNITIES

 Indemnification by Registrar.
-Registrar will indemnify, defend and hold harmless Registry Operator and its employees, directors, officers, representatives, agents and affiliates, against any claim, suit, action, or other proceeding (“Claim”) relating to (i) any breach of this Agreement by Registrar; (ii) any product or service of Registrar; (iii) any agreement, including Registrar's dispute policy, with any Registered Name Holder of Registrar; (iv) Registrar’s violation of ICANN requirements; (v) Registrar’s failures to include adequate provisions in its Registration Agreement pursuant to Section 3 above to hold a Registered Name Holder liable for impermissible conduct; or (vi) Registrar's domain name registration business, including, but not limited to, Registrar's advertising, domain name application process, systems and other processes, fees charged, billing practices and customer service.
+Registrar will indemnify, defend and hold harmless Registry Operator and its employees, directors, officers, representatives, agents and affiliates, against any claim, suit, action, or other proceeding (“Claim”) relating to (i) any breach of this Agreement by Registrar; (ii) any agreement, including Registrar's dispute policy, with any Registered Name Holder of Registrar; (iii) Registrar’s violation of ICANN requirements; (iv) Registrar’s failures to include adequate provisions in its Registration Agreement pursuant to Section 3 above to hold a Registered Name Holder liable for impermissible conduct; or (v) Registrar's domain name registration business, including, but not limited to, Registrar's advertising, domain name application process, systems and other processes, fees charged, billing practices and customer service.

 Registrar’s indemnification obligations hereunder will be subject to Registry Operator: (i) providing Registrar with prompt notice of any indemnifiable Claim, provided that Registry Operator’s failure to notify Registrar shall not diminish the Registrar’s obligations under this Section except to the extent that Registrar is materially prejudiced as a result of such failure; and (ii) providing to Registrar, upon Registrar’s written request, available and relevant information that is reasonably needed in the defense of such Claim provided that Registrar reimburses Registry Operator for its actual and reasonable costs incurred in connection with providing such information and assistance.